 “I’ve never seen that before.”
-Really?

 “Come look, the dog has its own bags!”

 “Can I take a picture?”
-Sure

 Had I charged for people taking pictures of the dog it would’ve paid for the train fare home.

-In Dutch I jokingly tell them the Dutch get everywhere.
+I grew up in Holland, so in Dutch I jokingly tell them the Dutch get everywhere.
 This of course sparks another familiar conversation.
 “How long in the UK?
 Why?
 Where?”

 DAY SEVEN: Maize Beck to Dufton 6 miles